Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Results

 \subsection{xARPES workflow}

-In this section, we give an overview of the \textsc{xARPES} workflow, while referring to specific sections for details on specific steps.
-The workflow is displayed in Fig.~\ref{fig6} and starts with loading raw photointensity data $P^{*}(E^{\mathrm{kin}}, \eta)$ for a given photon energy $h\nu$ and polarization $\boldsymbol{\epsilon}$, where the asterisk ($^{*}$) denotes the $E^{\mathrm{kin}}$-dependent equivalent of the photointensity $P(E,\eta)$.
+In this section, we give an overview of the different steps that can be performed with the \textsc{xARPES} code.
+The workflow is displayed in Fig.~\ref{fig:workflow}, where boxes describe individual steps of the code and refer to the sections in which these steps are described in detail.
+The first step is to load raw photointensity data for a given photon energy $h\nu$ and polarization $\boldsymbol{\epsilon}$.